Isaac-Gaches/tileworld-egine/README.md

 ﻿# Tileworld Engine
-This has been a passion project of mine that started in Scratch and has lead me to Rust and WGPU: my wip terraria style game framework.
+This has been a passion project of mine that started in Scratch and has lead me to Rust and WGPU: my wip terraria style game framework...
+Written in Rust and WGSL using my [easy-gpu](https://github.com/Isaac-Gaches/easy-gpu) api.

 Here a list of some of its features: